New Student Information

 There are important deadlines on the 10th, 12th, 20th, and 25th days of instruction you should become familiar with.

 Fee Payment Deadline: the "student fee payment deadline" is relevant for our Undergraduate Students.
 As a Graduate Student, please pay attention to the "Graduate Student Final Fee Payment Deadline" each quarter, and make sure you have a zero balance on your account by this later graduate student deadline.
 For these dates, check out the Graduate Studies Calendar!
+Even if you are fully funded, it is your responsibility to make sure your fees are paid by the deadline.

 - Graduate Student Health Insurance Plan (SHIP)